-- Importer's name, address and fiscal ID - Name and address of destination farm in Haiti - Name and address of farm owner in Haiti (may be different from farm address) - Import purpose - Information about imported animals, including country of origin - Tag numbers of imported animals - Boarding port name and boarding date - Zoosanitary certificate from the competent authority of the exporting country that includes information related to the examination process and indicates the health condition of the animals
+- Importer's name, address and fiscal ID - Name and address of destination farm in Haiti - Name and address of farm owner in Haiti (may be different from farm address) - Import purpose - Information about imported animals, including country of origin

+- Tag numbers of imported animals

+- Boarding port name and boarding date

+- Zoo sanitary certificate signed by certified veterinary of the exporting country that includes information related to the examination process and indicates the health condition of the animals

-Please note that a fee is required for the process.
+Please note that a fee is required for this process.
 Once the import is approved a copy of the import authorization should be given to any person - captain, pilot or driver - in charge of transporting the animals.